gideonshaked/learn-git/README.md

 5. Commit your change

     Now, on the left side of GitHub Desktop, you should see `1 changed file` above the path to the new file.
-Under that, title your commit, optionally add a description, and click `Commit to myname_rewrite`.
+Under that, title your commit, optionally add a description, and click `Commit to <mygithubusername-contributed>`.

     ***or***